 Visiting your dentist during the COVID-19 pandemic

-It is important to know that all dental practices in Greater Manchester are taking appointments but are working at a smaller capacity which may not provide the normal full spectrum of services.
+All dental practices in Greater Manchester are taking appointments but are working at a smaller capacity.
+Therefore, they may not provide the normal full range of services.
 For example, routine examinations and other non-urgent care may be unavailable.

 However, urgent dental services are established across Greater Manchester.
-They are seeing patients that have been referred from their regular dentist who may not be able to offer the specific treatment required.
+They are seeing patients who have been referred from their regular dentist.
+This may be because they are not able to offer the specific treatment required.

-If you need to see a dentist, you are encouraged to contact your local practice over the phone first to allow a remote assessment to be made.
+If you need to see a dentist, you are encouraged to contact your local practice over the phone first for a remote assessment.
 You will then be given information on your next steps and told whether you will need an appointment.

-If you are given an appointment, please be aware that your practice will be observing COVID-19 guidelines and using PPE in line with national guidelines.
+If you are given an appointment, please be aware that your practice will be observing the national COVID-19 guidelines.

 If you don’t have a usual dentist and have an urgent need you can call your local dental helpline: 0333 332 3800.
-You will be assessed and given advice over the phone, which may result in a remote consultation with a dentist or a face to face appointment.
+You will be assessed and given advice over the phone.
+This may result in a remote consultation with a dentist or a face to face appointment.

 If you don’t have a usual dentist, you can find one by going to: www.nhs.uk/servicesearch/find-a-dentist or use our service below.